 Eating barbecue at Smitty’s is a biblical experience.
-When you enter streetside (as you should), you arrive as a sinner.
-The hallway is long, dark, and smoke-stained, knives chained to wall-huddled tables on either side of your path.
+When you enter streetside (as you should), you arrive a sinner.
+The hallway is long, dark, and smoke-stained with knives chained to wall-huddled tables on either side of your path.
 You hear muffled voices and see a light at the end of the tunnel, but it’s the fires of damnation you have to negotiate, somewhat welcoming in December but blistering in August.
 You turn right and shuffle into the darkened pit where you wipe the sweat from your brow and choose your flayed beast as hatchet-like knives slam against a wooden table the circumference of a felled redwood.
 Penance paid, you turn away from the fire and enter redemption–an air-conditioned, light-filled space where you order bean, avocado, and Big Red and sit with the saved to eat your sacrifice.
-You return to this mortal coil, back where you started on the street, but ready to meet the world anew and proselytize about your experience.
+You return to this mortal coil, back where you started on the street, eyes raised heavenward toward the cathedral courthouse, ready to meet the world anew and proselytize about your experience.

 Back in the old days, some 10 years ago, you couldn’t get good cue in Austin.
 You had to venture to Llano or Lockhart.
 And although Austin cue now surpasses these hallowed grounds, the all-around best barbecue experience remains, in my not-so-humble opinion, at Smitty’s née Kreuz.